 Jara Jones is a voice-over actor/singer-songwriter/playwright and producer currently living in New York City.
 He is also an award-winning solo performance artist, having written, starred in, and produced two critically acclaimed one man shows (Ghost on a Stick and King of Hobos)

 At the heart of it, he’s a well-spoken fool who peddles odes and nonsense.

 GREGOR COLLINS (Contributor/Editor)

-Gregor is an author, speaker and actor living in New York.
-Growing up in the Washington, D.C. area and holding a BA in Media Production from Florida State University, he started his career in Los Angeles producing reality TV before shifting gears to acting, performing on stage, on television, and in independent feature films.
-His writing and acting have been featured in The Los Angeles Times, The Guardian, Huffington Post, Publishers Weekly, Cinema Editor Magazine, and on Off and Off-Off Broadway stages across New York.
+Gregor is an author, speaker, actor and contributor living in New York.
+Growing up in the Washington, D.C. area and holding a BA in Media Production from Florida State University, he started his career in Los Angeles producing reality TV before shifting gears to acting – performing on stage, on television, and in independent feature films.
+His writing and acting have been featured in The Los Angeles Times, The Guardian, Huffington Post, Publishers Weekly, Cinema Editor Magazine, Film Courage, and on Off-Off Broadway stages across New York.
 Gregor’s memoir The Accidental Caregiver: How I Met, Loved and Lost Legendary Holocaust Refugee Maria Altmann was turned into a stageplay in New York in 2015, and he travels the globe – often working with the Women’s International Zionist Organization – sharing with audiences his experience caring for Altmann, who was portrayed by Helen Mirren in the movie Woman in Gold.

-Gregor recently created Humans in My Phone, a micro-doc series about how some of his friends are impacting the world in creative ways, told via 90-second videos that are new every week.
+Check out Humans in My Phone, Gregor’s ongoing micro-doc series about how some of his friends are waxing the creative life.